Secret Exposed: Crystallize Server Timings

-One of the most sought after feature of Crystallize is the fast ecommerce API.
+One of the most sought-after features in Crystallize is the fast ecommerce API.
 You can expect us to spend not more than a fraction of a second crunching your data before sending it back to you.
 This is what fast headless ecommerce is all about, and is one of the most important reasons people are looking towards Crystallize.
 A fast API is key for frontend performance and helps drive ecommerce SEO.

 The anatomy of an API request

-Let’s fire off request to Crystallizer of medium GraphQL complexity:
+Let’s fire off a request to Crystallizer of medium GraphQL complexity:

 The request took a total of 74 milliseconds to complete.
 This line represents the whole lifespan of a request.